BUU22520 Principles of Marketing

-The essential reading list for this module is comprised of several academic journal articles (TBC).
-Each reading has been selected to facilitate student’s learning and to encourage engagement with the core concepts covered in the module.
-Each reading corresponds directly to a particular lecture topic each week, and students must read the assigned article in advance of each lecture.
+The essential reading list for this module is comprised of core reading list of academic journal articles.
+The complete core reading list will be made available to students at the beginning of the module, and the journal articles will be posted to the module Blackboard page in advance.
+Each reading is selected to facilitate student’s learning and to encourage engagement with the core concepts covered in the module.
+Students must read the assigned article in advance of each lecture.
+You will be expected to answer questions, put forward your opinion on the content of these readings during in-class discussions.
 All articles are available to download from Blackboard from week 1.
-Most articles are also available online at ABI Inform Global database or from the Business Source complete.
 Core readings are examinable material.

 As this is an introductory course, we will not be covering the entire content of this textbook, rather we will be dipping into specific chapters relevant to the content we will cover.
-Some copies of the textbook are available in the college library, older editions of the textbook are also available and are completely acceptable to use (however content will vary slightly in each new edition).
-For students planning on pursuing their study of marketing beyond their freshman years, this book is an ideal and in-depth reference text.
+Some copies of the textbook are available in the college library, older editions of the textbook are also available and are completely acceptable to use (however content and examples will vary slightly in each new edition).
+For students planning on pursuing their study of marketing beyond their freshman years, this book is an ideal and in-depth reference textbook to have.

 Please note: This textbook is supplementary to the core readings of the module.